Student accommodation guide #4: living at home

 Heading to a local university – or one within commuting distance?
 If you're considering living at home, here are the pros and the cons...

-Paying rent for university halls or private accommodation is often the biggest drain on students' budget.
-Even if you're paying a small amount in rent to your family, plus your travel to attend classes a couple of days a week, it may be significantly cheaper than living at uni (though it depends on your individual circumstances).
+Even if you're paying a small amount in rent to your family, plus your travel to attend classes a couple of days a week, it may be significantly cheaper than living at uni.
+As a result, there has been a rise in 'commuter students', with more and more undergraduate students choosing to live at home.

 But as we see below, you may lose out on some of the social benefits of living close to the action, at uni...